abrapartners/abra.ai/packages/ui-admin/README.md

 ## Quick Start

-To enable hot reloading when working with UI-Admin, you need to start Botpress server first.
+To enable hot reloading when working with UI-Admin, you need to start Abra.AI server first.
 These configurations assumes that the proxy port is 3001.

 1. Set the configuration `httpServer.cors.enabled` to `true` in `botpress.config.json`
-1. Run Botpress server with `yarn start` in the main folder
+1. Run Abra.AI server with `yarn start` in the main folder
 1. Run `yarn start:dev` in `src/bp/ui-admin`

 The command `start:dev` sets the API URL on port 3001 and starts the UI Admin on port 3002